 Profile

-Informed by her inter-disciplinary background, she draws on political theory and philosophy, cultural studies, linguistic and sociological approaches to interrogate changing modes of “sovereignty”, “security”, political violence, and their relationship to forms of resistance.
-These uniting themes run through Tatevik’s research in two specific and substantive subject areas: political contestations around UK and US pursuance of “war on terror” over the past decades; and multiple forms of the politics of denial, in particular, genocide denial with implications for post genocide reconciliation.
-She also explores the interconnections and entanglements of development-security-sustainability and forms of violence circulating in these political domains.
+Informed by my inter-disciplinary background, I draw on political theory and philosophy, cultural studies, linguistic and sociological approaches to interrogate changing modes of “sovereignty”, “security”, political violence, and their relationship to forms of resistance.
+These uniting themes run through my research in two specific and substantive subject areas: political contestations around UK and US pursuance of “war on terror” over the past decades; and multiple forms of the politics of denial, in particular, genocide denial with implications for postgenocide politics and reconciliation.
+I also explore the interconnections and entanglements of development-security-sustainability and forms of violence circulating in these political domains.

-Tatevik joined the Institute for Diplomacy and International Affairs in 2016, after completing her PhD in Politics (International Relations) at the University of Exeter, UK.
-She has a multi-disciplinary background with previous degrees in International Studies, Diplomacy, as well as Linguistics and Area Studies.
-Before joining Loughborough University London, Tatevik taught International Relations and Security Studies in the Department of Politics, University of Exeter.
-Before embarking on her PhD, she gained several years of experience working for the World Bank, and the Embassy of Armenia in London.
-Such practitioner work experience, combined with her academic background across disciplines, informs her current teaching and research.
+I joined the Institute for Diplomacy and International Affairs in 2016, after completing my PhD in Politics (International Relations) at the Department of Politics, University of Exeter, UK.
+I have a multi-disciplinary background with previous degrees in International Studies, Diplomacy, as well as Linguistics and Area Studies.
+Before joining Loughborough University London, I taught International Relations and Security Studies at the Department of Politics, University of Exeter.
+Before embarking on my PhD, I gained several years of experience working for the World Bank, and the Embassy of Armenia in London.
+Such practitioner work experience, combined with my academic background across disciplines, informs my current teaching and research.

 Leadership Roles

-Tatevik is Director of Studies (Teaching-focused) for Loughborough University London.
-Working alongside Prof Jo Tacchi, Associate Dean of Teaching, she leads on teaching-related policy adoption, implementation and good practice across the School in London (over all Institutes and Master’s programmes at Loughborough London).
+I am the Director of Studies (Education-focused) for Loughborough University London.
+Working alongside the Associate Dean for Education, in the past four years, I have been leading on teaching and assessment policy adoption, implementation and good practice across the School in London, advancing excellence in all areas.

 Teaching